bandprotocol/bandchain-docs/docs/develop/03-developer-tools/04-falcon/03-getting-start.md

         - `max_base_fee` defines the maximum base fee.
         - `max_priority_fee` defines the maximum priority fee.
 If `max_priority_fee` is not defined, it will also be retrieved from the tunnel router

-    After creating a chain configuraiton file, run with the following commands
+    After creating a chain configuration file, run with the following commands
     ``` shell
     falcon chains add $CHAIN_NAME $CHAIN_CONFIG_FILE
     ```